kkapelon/kkapelon.github.io/_posts/2017-03-02-hosted-ci-comparison.md

 ![Codefresh builds](../../assets/ci-comparison/codefresh/builds.png)

 The more interesting approach however is to use a [yml file](https://docs.codefresh.io/docs/spring-mvc-jdbc-template).
-This works in a similar manner with BuddyWorks and Wercker as you can define multiple steps that either run a script, run a command using a Docker image or create a Docker image.
-This capability can only be done with the yml file and no complimentary GUI is offered (unlike BuddyWorks).
+This works in a similar manner with Buddy and Wercker as you can define multiple steps that either run a script, run a command using a Docker image or create a Docker image.
+This capability can only be done with the yml file and no complimentary GUI is offered (unlike Buddy).

 The killer features of Codefresh are that it allows you to view/manage the Docker images that you have created without requiring an external Docker registry and it even offers test environments to launch your Docker images!